SHADE GUIDE

 Built 1997

 Joseph P. Riley Jr. Park stadium information: Home of the Charleston RiverDogs in MLB.
-Located in West Ashley, with a capacity of 6,000 seats.
+Located in Charleston area, with a capacity of 6,000 seats.
 The stadium has open air and faces 0 degrees.
 Built in 1997.

 Overview